 The principle “out of sight, out of mind” applies to strengthening our willpower.
-A 10-year-old study shows that employees who keep their candies in the drawer eat less sweets than those who keep their candies where they can see them.
-In the same way, it’s easier to cultivate beneficial habits, like reading, if we purchase books and magazines; to reduce screen time if we keep our devices in another room; or to give up unhealthy foods if we leave them untouched in the stores.
+A 10-year-old study showed that employees who kept their candies in a drawer ate less sweets than those who kept their candies where they could see them.
+In the same way, it’s easier to cultivate beneficial habits, like reading, if we purchase books and magazines, to reduce screen time if we keep our devices in another room, or to give up unhealthy foods if we leave them untouched in the stores.

 2. Implement good intentions

-Because avoiding temptations is not part of an easily adoptable strategy, it’s good to have an alternative we can cling to when we are faced with pressing choices.
+Because avoiding temptation is not part of an easily adoptable strategy, it’s good to have an alternative we can cling to when we are faced with pressing choices.
 Let’s assume, for instance, that we are aiming to give up alcohol, but we are about to participate in a gathering where we know for certain that alcohol will be served.
-A ‘preset’ of the kind: “If I am offered alcohol I will ask for a lemonade instead” can keep us firmly planted in our decision, diminishing the risk of breaking the promise we made.
+A ‘preset’ such as: “If I am offered alcohol I will ask for a lemonade instead” can keep us firmly planted in our decision, diminishing the risk of breaking the promise we made.